CrossRef/event-data-importer/README.md

 For converting Scholix link packages into Events.

-From a newline-delimited file of JSON-LD-serialized Scholix objects, produce a corresponding file of newline-separated Events.
+From a newline-delimited file of NDJSON-serialized Scholix objects, produce a corresponding file of newline-separated Events.
 In both the input and the output files newline characters within the JSON-LD message should be encoded with escape sequence, not represented as literals.

     lein run scholix-file «input-file» «output-file»